Transitioning your organizational from the common structure to a radical, Teal-like structure is no easy process.

 There is no easy answer for this question.

 There are books, videos, podcasts, and all kinds of other resources which can certainly help provide you some clarity, insight, and direction.

-However, every company will benefit from a different solution, whether that solution is mass-marketed or designed uniquely in-house.
+However, every company will benefit from a different org chart design, whether that solution is mass-marketed or designed uniquely in-house.